-SPEECH: Rep. Murphy Statement on DACA at Valencia College
+SPEECH: Rep. Murphy Speech on DACA at Valencia College

 Thank you very much for inviting me to speak at LASO’s event on Deferred Action for Childhood Arrivals, or DACA.
 I appreciate LASO’s efforts to educate students and professors at Valencia College, and to inform the broader central Florida community, as to why this issue is so important—from both a moral and economic perspective.

 As you know, DACA provides temporary relief for individuals without lawful immigration status who were brought to the United States as children and who meet other criteria.
 DACA recipients were able to pursue their education and to obtain employment.

 Since the policy was created in 2012, DACA has enabled almost 800,000 young men and women—known as Dreamers—to emerge from the shadows and to build a life for themselves in the United States—the only country most of them have ever truly known.
 Many Dreamers are enrolled in an institution of higher education, and about 9 in 10 Dreamers are working.

 I have had the honor to meet with Dreamers in Washington, DC and here in central Florida.
 They are patriotic Americans, they have studied and worked hard, and they have made vital contributions to the United States.
 They have done nothing wrong and, indeed, they have done everything right.